wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 Before we begin blockchain synchronization, it is necessary to understand how blockchain gets formed.
 Let's recap what we discussed in the lesson, [Waves blockchain description]().
-The smallest blockchain component is a transaction that may include various data (account address, sum, operation type, etc).
+The smallest blockchain component is a transaction that may include various data (account address, sum, operation type, etc.).
 All transactions are wrapped in blocks, where each block has a maximum capacity of how many transactions it may include.
 The chain of blocks is called a blockchain.

 Every node in the [Waves network]() stores the blockchain data copy, creating data decentralization.
-The major element of decentralization within the blockchain is data security.
+The primary element of decentralization within the blockchain is data security.
 What it means is that all the nodes represent witnesses that:
 - Watch over the data integrity so that it will not be compromised;
 - No invalid transaction is saved into the blockchain.

 The process of data validation is uninterrupted.
-There are two most significant validation processes:
+There are two most crucial validation processes:
 - **<u>Validation of blocks</u>**
   It is a single-threaded process.
   Therefore if you have a high-frequency CPU, it will provide much better performance.
   This process is not linear and takes as much time as blocks require.
   The heavier a block is, the longer it takes to verify it.
-  The first 200,000 blocks are empty so they get verified much faster.
+  The first 200,000 blocks are empty, so they get verified much faster.
 - **<u>Validation of signatures</u>**
   Unlike the block validation process, signature validation is multi-threaded.
   Therefore it is not dependent on the CPU frequency.

 This way, every node verifies all transactions and blocks whether they are valid.
-If the data passed the validation, it will be included in the blockchain.
+If the data passes the validation, it will be included in the blockchain.
 In case the data is not valid, the data will be discarded.

-If the operating system does not have enough physical memory, it may lead to delays in the work of the system.
+If the operating system does not have enough physical memory, it may delay the system’s work.
 Waves team recommends using [SSD](https://en.wikipedia.org/wiki/Solid-state_drive) and keeping at least 30% of the total memory for the needs of the operating system (cache/buffers).

 There are two ways how it is possible to synchronize the blockchain data with your node: